tylertufano/SubPaperFlux/README.md

 - Resolution order (client): `NEXT_PUBLIC_API_BASE` (build-time) → `window.__SPF_API_BASE` → `GET /ui-config` (runtime) → relative base `''` (same-origin proxy).
 - Resolution order (server): `API_BASE` (runtime env) → `NEXT_PUBLIC_API_BASE` → `''`.
 - To proxy the API under the same domain with a subpath (recommended): set `API_BASE=/api` on the web container and configure your reverse proxy to route `/api/*` to the backend.

+Testing
+- **Local end-to-end loop**
+  1. Start the API: `make dev-api` (bootstraps a virtualenv, runs Alembic migrations for non-SQLite databases, and serves FastAPI on port 8000).
+  2. In a second terminal start the web app: `cd web && npm install && npm run dev`.
+The dev server reads defaults for `NEXT_PUBLIC_API_BASE`, `OIDC_ISSUER`, `OIDC_CLIENT_ID`, `OIDC_CLIENT_SECRET`, and `NEXTAUTH_SECRET`, so no extra exports are needed for the happy path.
+  3. With both services running, execute Playwright tests from `web/`: `npm run test:e2e`.
+Add `--headed` for interactive debugging or `--headless` to mirror CI.
+- **CI pointers**
+  - Use `make test-e2e` to mirror the GitHub Actions workflow.
+It provisions the virtualenv, ensures the database schema is ready (skipping Alembic when `DATABASE_URL` is SQLite), launches the API, and runs `npm run test:e2e` with `API_BASE`/`NEXT_PUBLIC_API_BASE` wired to the local services.
+  - Set `CI=1` or `HEADLESS=1` in automated runs to force Chromium headless mode.
+Provide any custom secrets (`NEXTAUTH_SECRET`, OIDC issuer/client values, `NEXT_PUBLIC_CSRF_TOKEN`, etc.) through the environment before invoking the target.
+  - Artifacts for failures (traces, videos, screenshots) are written under `web/test-results/`, and the HTML report lives in `web/playwright-report/`.
+Open traces locally with `npx playwright show-trace web/test-results/<test>/trace.zip`.
+- **Additional guidance**
+  - Reference [`docs/testing-guidelines.md`](docs/testing-guidelines.md) for expected coverage and tips on extending the suite.
+  - If you need the worker for background jobs, run it in another shell via `python -m app.worker` before kicking off the tests.
 - For a separate domain: set `API_BASE=https://api.example.com` on the web container.
 Optionally set `NEXT_PUBLIC_API_BASE` at build time (not required).
 - The UI warns in the console if loaded over HTTPS while the configured base is `http://` (mixed content).
 - The endpoint `/ui-config` serves `{ apiBase }` from server env; ensure your proxy does not intercept it.